Linuturk/www.onitato.com/content/articles/load_balancing_in_the_cloud.markdown

 ### HAProxy

 [HAProxy](http://haproxy.1wt.eu/) is a free, very fast and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications.
 It is particularly suited for web sites crawling under very high loads while needing persistence or Layer7 processing.
-Supporting tens of thousands of connections is clearly realistic with todays hardware.
+Supporting tens of thousands of connections is clearly realistic with today's hardware.

 ### nginx